-I am pleased to issue you with a copy of the Pastoral Care Handbook for Campbell College.
-I do hope that you will find time to read it carefully for I believe that it is important that you should know the routines, procedures and policies we have in place for the benefit and well-being of your son.
+I am pleased to provide you with a copy of the Pastoral Care Handbook for Campbell College.
+I do hope that you will find time to read it as it is important that you should know the routines, procedures and policies we have in place for the benefit and well-being of your son.